The History of the Writing Center

-As we settle into our new home at the Miriam B. and James J. Mulva Library, the Writing Center's third home, we want to celebrate by looking back at how the St. Norbert Writing Center has evolved since its founding in 1977.
-From its humble beginnings in Boyle Hall to the Todd Wehr Library to its present location, the SNC Writing Center’s history encompasses 32 years, multiple directors, hundreds of consultants, and thousands of student writers.
-Considering the prevalence of writing centers in colleges and universities across the country, it is astonishing to realize how quickly writing centers have become such integral parts of efforts in higher education to create the “well-rounded student.”
+The St. Norbert Writing Center has evolved since its founding in 1977.
+From its humble beginnings in Boyle Hall, to the Todd Wehr Library, to its present location, the SNC Writing Center’s history encompasses 36 years, multiple directors, hundreds of consultants and thousands of student writers.
+Considering the prevalence of writing centers in colleges and universities across the country, it’s astonishing to realize how quickly writing centers have become such integral parts of efforts in higher education to create the “well-rounded student.”

 At St. Norbert, the Write Place made this shift very early in its history.
 As former directors Maureen Harrington and Cathy Upham note in documents in our archives, “Essentially, the tutors at the Write Place function as a test audience for student papers and ideas.
-In the tutorial, the emphasis is on helping students improve their writing skills, NOT on finding and fixing all the errors in the students’ final drafts.”
+In the tutorial, the emphasis is on helping students improve their writing skills, not on finding and fixing all the errors in the students’ final drafts.”
 Students learn how to strengthen their critical writing skills by repeated visits to the writing center, potentially working on different needs each time.
 To learn how to recognize students’ writing needs, consultants at the Writing Center go through an intense week of training before consulting with their first writer.
 Only student consultants are employed at St. Norbert College; this strategy provides students with peer review that can be used for help with any stage of the writing process, from brainstorming to polishing a final draft.
-Kalin Lebrun ’08, an SNC Writing Center consultant for two years, explains that the tutoring session “goes beyond whether the student received a good grade on the paper — I wanted the students to learn something too and to be able to help themselves.”
+Kalin Lebrun, an SNC Writing Center consultant for two years, explains that the tutoring session “goes beyond whether the student received a good grade on the paper — I wanted the students to learn something, too, and to be able to help themselves.”

-The SNC Writing Center is currently experiencing rapid change.
-Consultations have increased from 1029 consultations in the 2006-2007 school year to 1614 during the 2007-2008 school year, a jump of 57%.
-The past school year has seen even more consultations than the last.
+The SNC Writing Center has experienced rapid change.
+Consultations have increased from 1,029 consultations in the 2006-07 school year to 1,614 during the 2007-08 school year, a jump of 5 percent.
+The following school year saw even more consultations than the last.
 During the fall 2008 semester, the Writing Center started booking consultations online.
 The Writing Center website also underwent an overhaul to reflect its new space in the Mulva Library with a heightened presence online.
 The Writing Center’s usage by students has continued to increase, and during the 2014-15 school year we performed more than 2,300 consultations.
 Students seem to appreciate our efforts to help them become better writers, and we are hoping to serve even more students in the future.